megupta06/cse15l-lab-reports/lab-report-2-week-4.md

 ```

 **Despriction:** In this case, the bug is that there is no link.
 The failure-inducing file contains no link and has just text in it.
-When running the code with this input, it gives ```java.lang.StringIndexOutOfBoundsException``` since the file does not have any brackets and paranthesis.
-For the fix, the updated code first checks if file atleast has an open paranthesis.
+When running the code with this input, it gives ```java.lang.StringIndexOutOfBoundsException``` since the file does not have any brackets and paranthesis to look for.
+For the fix, the updated code first checks if the file atleast has an open paranthesis.